rafpires/member-info-aggregator/README.md

 You can:
 1. Run the tests: `pytest`

 The tests use the requests-mock to mock the external APIs requests and simulte different scenarions.
-They make take a couple extra seconds to run because one of them simulates the situation where all external APIs are down.
+They may take a couple extra seconds to run because one of them simulates the situation where all external APIs are down.

 2. Run the server with docker-compose `docker-compose up`